mikaella245/CHeckpoint-AI/README.md

 ## Suggested prompts

 Seeing as CHeckpoint is currently trained in only three articles from the Swiss Code of Obligations - namely 257e, 257f and 266g - it can only answer questions relating to these artciles.
-Topics include security deposits, lanlord's right of entry, tenant obligations and early contract termination due to just notives.
+Topics include security deposits, lanlord's right of entry, tenant obligations and early contract termination due to just motives.

 Here is a list of suggested prompts: